Ant2000/CustomJWT/README.md

 After this, the usage is identical to the "It Just Works" method.

 <h2 id="method-4">4.
 Providing own hashing function and memory</h2>
-This is for the situaton where one wants to both use static memory allocation and provide their own hashing function to generate the signature.
-This method is proactically a combination of methods 2 and 3.
-First one must create the hashing function and memory arrays and then they can be passed into the constructior for the CustomJWT object.
+This is for the situation where one wants to both use static memory allocation and provide their own hashing function to generate the signature.
+This method is practically a combination of methods 2 and 3.
+First one must create the hashing function and memory arrays and then they can be passed into the constructer for the CustomJWT object.
 For example:

 ```
 #include <CustomJWT.h>